Podiatrist Offices Conveniently Located In Kenilworth, Bayonne, Little Ferry & Montclair New Jersey

 What is a Plantar Wart?

-A noncancerous skin growth on the bottom of the foot, caused by a viral infection in the top layer of the skin.
-It is specifically caused by a strain of HPV.
+A plantar wart is a noncancerous skin growth that occurs on the bottom of the foot, typically caused by a viral infection in the top layer of the skin.
+The infection is specifically caused by a strain of the human papillomavirus (HPV), which can lead to the development of these warts.